How The Healthcare Industry benefits from Hybrid Cloud Solutions

 Here’s how a hybrid cloud for healthcare makes it work like clockwork.

 - The accuracy of results is secured by the use of public cloud resources.
 Whatever the operation requires to do, the job will be handled with public cloud autoscaling features.

 - The consistency of the workflow and optimization of its elements is maintained through the blue-green deployment approach.
 Here’s how.
 In essence, there are two versions of an application.
 One of them is server A and it is operating at the forefront.
 Then there is server B with another version that undergoes all sorts of refinement, expansions, optimizations, etc. When it comes to upgrading the component, the servers are seamlessly switched with little to no downtime.
-While this approach wasn’t originally designed for healthcare, in this industry it can be used to test out experimental features of the application and apply them on real data, without affecting the workflow.
+While this approach wasn’t originally designed for healthcare, in this industry it can be used to test out experimental features of the application and apply them to real data, without affecting the workflow.

-Maintaining patient privacy is one of the most problematic aspects of modern healthcare operation.
-With the increasing scope of digital transformation and cloud adoption, growing cybersecurity threats, and implementation of government regulations regarding patient data usage - this is a considerable challenge.
+Maintaining patient privacy is one of the most problematic aspects of modern healthcare operations.
+With the increasing scope of digital transformation and cloud adoption, growing cybersecurity threats, and implementation of government regulations regarding patient data usage – this is a considerable challenge.

 We live in the age of big data breaches.
 Every once in a while some company gets into hot water, either because of some security compromise or because it was downright hacked.